 11.5.3.1 General

 This subclause addresses the MBMS support for the MC clients residing on the non-3GPP devices associated with an MC gateway UE.
-The MC clients instruct the MC gateway UE about the corresponding MBMS bearer details to enable MC gateway listening on them.
-On demand, MC gateway UE forwards the traffic received over MBMS bearer to the MC clients residing on non-3GPP devices.
-With the procedure defined in this subclause MBMS bearer can be supported for the MC clients residing on non-3GPP devices.
-Changes required are confined to the reference point between MC gateway UE and the MC clients residing on non-3GPP devices.
-MC service server may consider the location of the corresponding MC clients as defined in subclause 11.5.2 while deciding to establish MBMS bearer.
+The MC client instructs the MC gateway UE about the corresponding MBMS bearer parameters to enable the MC gateway listening on them, such as, TMGI, list of service area identifier applicable to MBMS broadcast area, SDP information (e.g., codec, FEC), ROHC information.
+On demand, MC gateway UE forwards the traffic received over MBMS bearer to the MC client residing on non-3GPP device.

-11.5.3.2 Information flows

-11.5.3.2.1 MC GW MBMS bearer announcement

-Table 11.5.3.2.1-1 describes the information flow from the MC client which resides on a non-3GPP device to the MC gateway UE for sharing the details of MBMS bearer announcement received by the MC Client from the MC Service server.

-Table 11.5.3.2.1-1: MC GW MBMS bearer announcement
+For this purpose, the MC gateway UE instantiates an MC MBMS user agent to support the MC client in the non-3GPP device in receiving MBMS bearer data.
+The MC MBMS APIs between the MC MBMS user agent and the MC client in the non-3GPP device are according to the procedures defined in 3GPP TS 23.479 [23.479].